Central bank: Central bank governance and independence

 Central bank independence is usually guaranteed by legislation and the institutional framework governing the bank's relationship with elected officials, particularly the minister of finance.
 Central bank legislation will enshrine specific procedures for selecting and appointing the head of the central bank.
 Often the minister of finance will appoint the governor in consultation with the central bank's board and its incumbent governor.
 In addition, the legislation will specify banks governor's term of appointment.
 The most independent central banks enjoy a fixed non-renewable term for the governor in order to eliminate pressure on the governor to please the government in the hope of being re-appointed for a second term.
 Generally, independent central banks enjoy both goal and instrument independence.

 Despite their independence, central banks are usually accountable at some level to government officials, either to the finance ministry or to parliament.
 For example, the Board of Governors of the U.S. Federal Reserve are nominated by the U.S. president and confirmed by the Senate, publishes verbatim transcripts, and balance sheets are audited by the Government Accountability Office.
+Central banks can be accountable and legitimized through laws.

 In the 1990s there was a trend towards increasing the independence of central banks as a way of improving long-term economic performance.
 While a large volume of economic research has been done to define the relationship between central bank independence and economic performance, the results are ambiguous.

 The literature on central bank independence has defined a cumulative and complementary number of aspects: